ocapn/ocapn/implementation-guide/Implementation Guide.md

 - `3 -> <beep's vow listen resolve-me-desc>`
 - `4 -> <move forward resolve-me-desc>`

 Alisha already has the reference to the robot, a promise for the response to the beep, and the robot has sent a resolution to the promise it sent Alisha with its reply, "Beeeep!"
 But these are a lot of objects still hanging around and being exported by both sides.
-Alisha decides it's time to implement garbage collection so that she may remove these from her table and it doesn't grow too large, ensuring also that Ben's node doesn't have to hang on to all of these objects as well.
+Alisha decides it's time to implement garbage collection so that she may remove these from her table and it doesn't grow too large, ensuring also that Ben's peer doesn't have to hang on to all of these objects as well.

 There are two garbage collection operations in OCapN's CapTP, but one of thse operations has to do with questions and answers and Alisha isn't doing anything with those yet.
 Alisha decides to look at the `op:gc-export` operation which looks like this: